JaromirProchazka/FipCompiler/README.md

 ./generate_fip_tests_data.sh --replace
 ```

 For generating Benchmarks, we have generate_fip_tests_data.sh script.
 It takes all files from the `./test/` folder and generates result in the
 `./compiled_programs_data/` folder.

-In the `./test/` folder, files which names strart with "basic_" substring
+In the `./test/` folder, files which names strart with "basic\_" substring
 are meant as test files and are not included in the benchmarks results.
 For
 other files, it is expeceted that they have a fip and non-fip version.
 The
-Fip version should should fit patern "<name>_fip.ffip" and the non-fip
+Fip version should should fit patern "<name>\_fip.ffip" and the non-fip
-version fits pattern "<name>_normal.ffip".
+version fits pattern "<name>\_normal.ffip".

 After Benchmarks are generated, for each script there is folder of its name
 with compiled executable and the generated IR instructions.
 Than
 `./compiled_programs_data/benchmark_results.csv` with benchmark results in
 CSV file.
 This data is then visualized in the
 `./compiled_programs_data/benchmark_results_comparison.png` file.
 The FIP
 and non-FIP versions of the scripts are compared in the generated graphs and
 a speedup ratio is calculated.

 The script `generate_fip_tests_data.sh` can be configured with these flags:

 - `--replace`: first cleans up the `./compiled_programs_data/` folder
-- `--basics`:   only compiles the test files fiting pattern "basic_*" and doesn't run benchmarks
+- `--basics`: only compiles the test files with fiting pattern "basic\_\*" and doesn't run benchmarks
 - `--no-test`: doesn't generate benchmark results
+- `--benchmarks`: only compiles the benchmarked test files with fiting pattern "./test/!(basic**)**@(fip|normal).ffip" and runs benchmarks

 ## Thesis